wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.7 =
+* Make it clearer in the documentation that there is a limit of 20 photos
+* Include attribution at both top and bottom of the galleria

 = 1.6 =
 * Fix typo in the CSS that controls the height of a small slideshow